sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 You will *not* need a SSN to open an account at the four listed banks.
 They will need your J-1 visa for filling in your bank details, so bring your passport and visa.
 You don't even need a permanent address.
 Some have had luck with using their hotel's or their company's.
 Once you do receive your SSN, it is a good idea to update this with your bank in order to build a credit rating in America.

+Chase has been known not to give a bank account unless you have proof of address.
+To show proof of address, you have to show some document that has your name and your address on it, such as a utility bill.
+If you have corporate housing and don't have something which has your name and address, people have also gotten by with a letter from your employer saying that you work here and the address at which you reside with the company's letterhead, but your best bet is to see what the banker says as acceptable proof of address.

 Stephen's always kept a US bank account open.
 It's super useful to have.
 If you come back to the US again you're all setup.